GrottoPress/mel/README.md

 # Mel

-**Mel** is an asychronous jobs processing engine designed to scale. *Mel* simplifies jobs management by abstracting away the nuances of scheduling and running jobs.
+**Mel** is an asychronous event-driven jobs processing engine designed to scale. *Mel* simplifies jobs management by abstracting away the nuances of scheduling and running jobs.

 In *Mel*, a scheduled job is called a *task*.
 A single job may be scheduled in multiple ways, yielding multiple tasks from the same job.